-Of course in some instances it can cause very unpleasant feelings, if you’re not sure if you’ve ever been affected by ASMR think back to time when your knife slipped and skated across your plate making a horrible screeching sound—or the way you hunch your shoulders in horror if you hear nails being dragged down a blackboard.
+Of course, in some instances, it can cause very unpleasant feelings if you’re not sure if you’ve ever been affected by ASMR think back to time when your knife slipped and skated across your plate making a horrible screeching sound—or the way you hunch your shoulders in horror if you hear nails being dragged down a blackboard.

 So if you have felt those feelings before you can most certainly aim for the pleasurable ones!

-It is a beautiful way to trigger the pleasure nerve endings and show that our senses are combined and heightened by the others.
+It is a beautiful way to trigger the pleasure of nerve endings and show that our senses are combined and heightened by the others.
 It can work for visual stimulus too, watching a knife sink satisfyingly into a spongey cake or a brush smoothing down long silky hair.